 First Aid & Emergency Services

 The Regatta First Aid Point is situated near to the Regatta Control Point on the Piazza Terracina.
-First Aid cover for the day will be provided by Devon Essential Medical Services who are fully trained in providing such cover.
+First Aid cover for the day will be provided by a team from Devon Essential Medical Services.
+They will have their non-transport ambulance positioned on the St. Thomas side of the River on the Piazza Terracina which is very close to the Regatta Control point.

 Accident Procedure (Personal injury)

-In the event of a personal injury accident, the Safety Officer for the day, David Woods normally at the Regatta Control Point, should be contacted by radio he will then oversee casualty management.
-This should not prevent the casualty from seeking First Aid assistance from the designated First Aid point if able to do so or other nearby assistance as may be appropriate.
+In the event of a personal injury accident, the Safety Officer for the day, can be contacted at the Regatta Control Point, they should be contacted by radio will then oversee casualty management and liaise with First Aid.
+This should not prevent the casualty from seeking first aid assistance from the designated First Aid point if able to do so or other nearby assistance as may be appropriate.
 A record of the incident will be logged in the Exeter Regatta Incident Log Book and reported to British Rowing in accordance with the British Rowing Water Safety Code.
+In the event of a personal Injury to anyone, particularly members of the public, even if it is not dealt with by the event First aid provider, this MUST be reported to the Regatta Safety Officer at Race Control so it can be recorded.

 Accident procedure (Non-personal injury)